uniwswap/uniwens-docs/dapp-developer-guide/dns-as-nft.md

-# POWNS as NFT
+# UNIWENS as NFT

-When POWNS .ethw registrar migrated in May 2019, the .ethw registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that .ethw registrations can be transferred in the same fashion as other NFTs.
+When UNIWENS .ethw registrar migrated in May 2019, the .ethw registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that .ethw registrations can be transferred in the same fashion as other NFTs.

-## Deriving tokenId from POWNS name
+## Deriving tokenId from UNIWENS name

-The tokenId of POWNS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik.ethw`).
+The tokenId of UNIWENS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik.ethw`).

 ```javascript
 const ethers = require('ethers')